veebch/sploosh/README.md

 ## Enclosure

-The stl files for and enclosure are on thingiverse [here](https://www.thingiverse.com/thing:6125748) (Thanks Ryan!).
+The stl files for an enclosure are on thingiverse [here](https://www.thingiverse.com/thing:6125748) (Thanks Ryan!).

 # Firmware